 Bond joined The Royal Ballet in 2000 and was promoted to first artist in 2003.
 Her repertory included Olga In Onegin, Princess Stephanie in Mayerling, Clara in The Nutcracker, the Fairy of the Song Bird in The Sleeping Beauty, a cygnet in Swan Lake, Marie in Anastasia and a sylphide in La Sylphide.
 She created a role in Poppy Ben David's Siren Song (2000), which was part of The Royal Ballet's "The New Works."

 Bond joined American Ballet Theatre as a member of the corps de ballet in January 2008.
-Her repertory with the Company includes a Porcelain Princess in Aurora’s Wedding, Galya in The Bright Stream, the Fairy Spring in Frederick Ashton's Cinderella, Her Other Stepsister in James Kudelka's Cinderella, Mazurka Lady in Coppélia, an Odalisque in Le Corsaire, Amour in Don Quixote, Helena in The Dream, Vera in A Month in the Country, the Chinese Dance and one of the Nutcracker's Sisters in Alexei Ratmansky's The Nutcracker, Olga in Onegin, the Fairy Miettes qui tombent (Breadcrumb) and the Sapphire Fairy in The Sleeping Beauty, a little swan and the Italian Princess in Swan Lake, Effie in La Sylphide and roles in Black Tuesday, Company B, Drink to Me Only With Thine Eyes, Dumbarton and In the Upper Room.
+Her repertory with the Company includes a Porcelain Princess in Aurora’s Wedding, Galya in The Bright Stream, the Fairy Spring in Frederick Ashton's Cinderella, Her Other Stepsister in James Kudelka's Cinderella, Mazurka Lady in Coppélia, an Odalisque in Le Corsaire, Amour in Don Quixote, Helena in The Dream, Vera in A Month in the Country, the Chinese Dance and one of the Nutcracker's Sisters in Alexei Ratmansky's The Nutcracker, Olga in Onegin, the Fairy Miettes qui tombent (Breadcrumb) and the Sapphire Fairy in The Sleeping Beauty, a little swan and the Italian Princess in Swan Lake, Effie in La Sylphide and roles in Black Tuesday, The Brahms-Haydn Variations, Company B, Drink to Me Only With Thine Eyes, Dumbarton and In the Upper Room.

 She created Columbine in Ratmansky’s The Nutcracker, Cinderella in Ratmansky's The Sleeping Beauty, a leading role in Liam Scarlett’s With a Chance of Rain and roles in After You and Everything Doesn’t Happen at Once.

 Ms. Bond's performances at American Ballet Theatre are sponsored by Avery and Andy Barth, in recognition of former ABT dancer Carmen Barth.